The Critical Data Lab is a space for digital critiques and critiques of the digital.

 The Specter of Cybernetics

 The workshop series „Political Cybernetics” is hosted by Wessel Reijers (University of Vienna), Eugenia Stamboliev (University of Vienna) and Anna-Verena Nosthoff.
-In the course of four workshops hosted over the next years in various cities, we seek to understand how today’s cybernetic thinking explicitly and implicitly, through science and the use of new technologies, impacts our political systems.
-We will discuss how cybernetic concepts have shaped our thinking about politics and the way humans have built political institutions in the digital age.
+We seek to understand how today’s cybernetic thinking explicitly and implicitly, through science and the use of new technologies, impacts our political systems.
+We discuss how cybernetic concepts have shaped our thinking about politics and the way humans have built political institutions in the digital age.
 The first workshop took place at the University of Vienna (Dec 2nd, 2022).
 Keynote speakers included: Antoinette Rouvroy (in Conversation with Jan Groos (Future Histories Live Podcast), Vincent Blok and Henrik Skaug Saetra).
 The full program is available here.
 The podcast episode (Future Histories Live) with Antoinette Rouvroy is available here.
 A review of the workshop is available here.

 Critical Data/ Critical Big Tech Studies